creachadair/taskgroup/README.md

 ## Controlling Concurrency

 The `Limit` method supports limiting the number of concurrently _active_ goroutines in the group.
-It returns a `start` function that adds goroutines to the group, but will will block when the limit of goroutines is reached until some of the goroutines already running have finished.
+It returns a `StartFunc` that adds goroutines to the group, but will will block when the limit of goroutines is reached until some of the goroutines already running have finished.

 For example: